-Under the Water Act the Commonwealth Environmental Water Holder has the flexibility to use the proceeds from the sale of water allocations to fund environmental activities in the Basin.
-'Environmental activities' are not defined.
-However, the Commonwealth Environmental Water Holder must have a reasonable belief before disposal that using proceeds for acquisitions or environmental activities would improve the capacity to meet the objectives of the Basin Plan environmental watering plan.
+Under the Water Act 2007, the Commonwealth Environmental Water Holder (CEWH) has the flexibility to use the proceeds from the sale of water allocations to fund environmental activities in the Basin.

+'Environmental activities' must be consistent with the CEWH's obligation to exercise their function to protect and restore environmental assets.
+Environmental activities must also improve the capacity of the CEWH to meet the objectives of the Basin Plan environmental watering plan, and be directly linked to current or future delivery of water for the environment.